Micro Power Supply Charges Your Devices or Jump-Starts the Bike

 H.B.C.'s Reply: In any jump-start situation, it is always best/better to connect directly to the battery terminal/terminals, so no other harness/wiring/circuitry is involved that may cause issues.

-And if the battery or its terminals are hard or (impossible) to reach, sometimes a workaround needs to be provided for, including the electric starter terminals on some older Beemers...
+And if the battery or its terminals are difficult or impossible to reach, sometimes a workaround needs to be provided for, including the electric starter terminals on some older Beemers.

 A big concern is not so much the jump starting itself, but the output of the battery or vehicle being used as the source.